The Facility and Its Philosophy

 Individual and Couples Counseling: Most clients are served through brief therapy (1-12 sessions), although interns may work with a small number of individuals for longer term treatment.
 Interns work with a diverse student population, including non-traditional aged students, international students, individuals from diverse racial, cultural and gender backgrounds, and students with disabilities.
 Full-time interns generally carry a caseload of between 15 and 20 client hours per week.

-Intake/Assessment: The assessment of incoming clients is made during the initial intake.
+Intake/Assessment: The assessment of incoming clients is made during the initial consultation and subsequent intake.
 Depending on student demand for service, interns may conduct between one and four intakes per week.
 The intake worker is responsible for clarifying the presenting problem, assessing the severity and need for immediate intervention, providing an appropriate diagnosis, and developing a treatment plan that may or may not include UHCS involvement.
 The emphasis of this training experience is on developing a conceptual understanding of presenting problems through the clinical interview, utilizing standardized assessment instruments to complete and refine the clinician's diagnostic impressions as appropriate, and synthesizing this information into an effective treatment plan.

 Crisis Intervention: Crisis intervention at UHCS encompasses a range of situations from working with a distressed student to hospitalizing an individual who is psychotic or suicidal.
 Crisis intervention may also involve supporting a group of students who have experienced a trauma such as the sudden death of a classmate.
 UHCS works closely with Residential Life and with our Public Safety Department in handling mental health emergencies.
 All clinical staff and interns may be called upon to handle walk-in daytime emergencies.
 Interns gain experience in screening for hospitalization as part of their crisis intervention experience.